Mockingbirds and Their Excellent Mimicry of Sounds

 Listen to the Mockingbird

-I well remember my Great Uncle Ed sitting in a lawn chair in McAllen, Texas relaxing, and he would purposely make whistling sounds which a mockingbird would repeat!
-I can still imagine seeing the twinkle in his eye as it amused him so much.
+I well remember my Great Uncle Ed relaxing while sitting in a lawn chair in McAllen, Texas.
+He would purposely make whistling sounds which a mockingbird would repeat.

 Northern Mockingbird rangemap